pluginpizza/uncomment/readme.txt

 = Does this plugin delete existing comment blocks from the post content? =

 Uncomment does not delete any existing comment blocks from the post content.
-It does prevent rendering comment blocks on your site by replacing their output with an empty string.
+It does prevent displaying comment blocks on your site by replacing their output with an empty string.

 = Can I enable comments for a specific post or post type? =